secretstartups/handbook/blog/release-posts/index.html.md

 - Informing the social team that the release post has been published and it's time to schedule social media posts
 - Supporting on tasks specific to [major releases](#major-releases) if collaborators reach out

-#### Release 16.6 and onwards - Other key tasks
+#### Release 16.6 and later - Other key tasks

-This section is for release 16.6 and onwards.
-For release 16.5 and prior please see the previous section [Other key tasks](#other-key-tasks).
+This section is for release 16.6 and later.
+For releases up to and including 16.5, please see the previous [Other key tasks](#other-key-tasks).
 {: .alert .alert-gitlab-orange}

 - Running a weekly sync or async standup with the release post team (sync standup required for major releases)